MisonoChoco/Puzzle-OrangeGame/README.md

 *Also tile grid size too.

 ***Note: The requirements were to make this on mobile, but I have never developed a mobile game before, so of course, I do not know how to port this to mobile.
-The editor was 2D Mobile Platform, but after trying to test on Device Simulator running iOS, the entire game broke lol.***
+The editor was 2D Mobile Platform, but after trying to test on Device Simulator running iOS, the game broke in a weird way lol.***

 <details>
   <summary>dont click here</summary>